Unboxed-Software/solana-course/content/compressed-nfts.md

 ### 5. Read existing cNFT data

 Now that we’ve written code to mint cNFTs, let’s see if we can actually fetch their data.
-This is tricky because the onchain data is just the merkle tree account, the data from which can be used to verify existing information as accurate but is useless in conveying what the information is.
+This is tricky because the onchain data is just the Merkle tree account, the data from which can be used to verify existing information as accurate but is useless in conveying what the information is.

 Let’s start by declaring a function `logNftDetails` that takes as parameters `treeAddress` and `nftsMinted`.